EndPointCorp/end-point-blog/2016/07/07/scrape-web-content-with-php-no-api-no.html.md

 - use PHP 7,
 - try to optimize the script as much as possible.

-You can use this script for production code but, to be honest, it's not the most optimal approach.
+You can use this script for production code but, to be honest, it’s not the most optimal approach.
 If you are not satisfied, code it by yourself :-).

 Nice documentation is located here: [http://simplehtmldom.sourceforge.net/](http://simplehtmldom.sourceforge.net/)